ktor-doc-jp/ktor-doc-jp/servers/deploy.md

 If you have some restrictions on your JAR size (for example when deploying a free application to [heroku](#heroku)), you can use proguard to shrink it.
 If you are using gradle, it is pretty straightforward to use the `proguard-gradle` plugin.
 You only have to remember to keep: your main module method, the DevelopmentEngine class, and the Kotlin reflect classes.
-You can fine-tune it as required:
+You can then fine-tune it as required:

 ```groovy
 buildscript {